Broadband for low income families

 What is the cheapest broadband option?

-There are three ways of getting broadband into your home: ADSL, cable, and fibre.
-The ADSL option will usually be the cheapest, though not always if there's a special deal on.
+There are essentially three ways of getting broadband into your home: ADSL, cable, and fibre.
+The ADSL option (also known as standard broadband) will usually be the cheapest.
 Although it won't reach the ultra high speeds of fibre or cable, ADSL (usually around 10-11Mbps) will easily be fast enough for browsing the web, sending and receiving emails and even streaming music and movies.

 You will find that you'll have to take a landline phone connection with any ADSL deal.
 This is simply because of the way that ADSL is connected to your home.
-This means that you will also get some landline phone costs included in your ADSL deal.
+This means that you are also likely to get some landline phone costs included in your ADSL deal.
 You should make certain to check on those phone costs too.

 How can I make my broadband deal cheaper?